H12345555/MLBSubplots1/README.md

 ## Data Cleaning & Preprocessing
-The dataset was cleaned to focus on offensive events:
+The dataset was cleaned to focus on offensive events by performing the follwing transformations:
 - Dropped irrelevant columns
 - Standardized all out-type events (Flyout, Lineout, Strikeout, etc.) to "Out"
 - Removed all plays where "event == Out"